cpsamtec/virtuin/README.md

  and tools you like as long as they are supported by docker.

-In a nutshell, a developer will provide a docker compose file, a list of tasks to be executed, and data for the tasks.
+In a nutshell, a developer will provide a docker compose file, a list of *Tasks* to be executed, and data for the tasks.
 This will be embedded in a **collection.yml** file recognized by Virtuin.

 *Tasks* are program executables in a docker service,